 "What I value most in this role is the chance to work side-by-side with youth, families, professionals and my team —teaching, learning, and collaborating to address real challenges and improving outcomes for children, youth and the families and professionals who serve them.
 Their resilience and commitment are what fuel my passion for this work"

-A proud Sussex County native, Mary began her career in 2002 as a Public Ally, dedicating 1,700 hours of community service to a local nonprofit.
-She then went on to serve as a Program Coordinator at Interfaith Mission, where she developed and led an after-school program to support youth development.
+Mary Andrews is a proud Sussex County native, advocate, and mom who has dedicated her life to supporting families.
+She began her journey in 2002 as a Public Ally, completing over 1,700 hours of community service before stepping into a Program Coordinator role at Interfaith Mission, where she built and led after-school programs that helped young people thrive.

 Darne’Jia provides support to families of children birth-8 who receive or may qualify for special education services.
 She is dedicated to contributing to a parent’s ability to learn and grow in their journey of effective advocacy for their children.
 Darne’Jia previously worked with adults with disabilities, and was drawn to her current position when her youngest son was diagnosed with multiple birth defects and disabilities.
 She brings a wealth of personal experience to the process of obtaining services and advocating for children.